Water is Life, Give Drink to the Thirsty

 A nun took a rubber band and forced him to bite down on it as she snapped it back after she pulled it back as far as she could and let it go.
 This abuse was common.
 "You know where the pain was more profound?"
 Basil asked me.
 "Not the lips," as he motioned to his chest, "In my heart and in my soul."
 Basil went on, " You know what they were really saying?
 You don't count.
 You don't have a soul.
 Before you can be a Christian we have to teach you to be a human being.
 You know why I am still here?
 My grandmother taught me to forgive."

 Sister Barbara Ann's intuition about the people she serves might be her superpower.
-She has the right instinct and sensitivity to be there for be there for the people when she is needed and is respectful to the cultural traditions in a way that only a dedicated person living in the community for years can do.
+She has the right instinct and sensitivity to be there for the people when she is needed and is respectful to the cultural traditions in a way that only a dedicated person living in the community for years can do.